Biastophilia

+Type of sexual sadism

 The source of the arousal in these paraphilias is the victim's terrified resistance to the assault, and in this respect it is considered to be a form of sexual sadism.

+Inclusion as diagnosis in DSM and ICD

-Under the name paraphilic coercive disorder, this diagnosis was proposed for inclusion in DSM-5.
-This diagnosis, under the name paraphilic rapism, was proposed and rejected in the DSM-III-R. It has been criticized because of the impossibility of reliably distinguishing between paraphilic rapists and non-paraphilic rapists, and because this diagnosis, under the term Paraphilia NOS (not otherwise specified), non-consent had been used in Sexually Violent Person/Predator commitment.
+Under the name paraphilic coercive disorder, this diagnosis was proposed for inclusion in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
+This diagnosis, under the name paraphilic rapism, was proposed and rejected in the DSM-III-R. The diagnosis has been included, however, in the International Classification of Diseases as "other paraphilic disorder involving non-consenting individuals."

+It has been criticized because of the impossibility of reliably distinguishing between paraphilic rapists and non-paraphilic rapists, and because of this diagnosis, under the term Paraphilia NOS (not otherwise specified), non-consent had been used in Sexually Violent Person/Predator commitment.

+Definition in Czechoslovakia

-A standard concept in Czechoslovakian sexology is pathologic sexual aggressivity instead.
+A standard concept in Czechoslovak sexology is pathologic sexual aggressivity instead.
 This term is strongly distinguished from sadism.
 This disorder is understood as a coordination anomaly of the sexual motivation system (SMS), a "courtship disorder" according to Kurt Freund or displacement paraphilia by John Money, or a missing segment of SMS.